florisboard/florisboard.org/docs/site/src/jsMain/resources/markdown/themes/GettingStarted.md

 Customization of the FlorisBoard UI is done via themes, which describe all rules applied to the UI to customize your keyboard to your liking.
 A theme may require multiple files (e.g. custom images), thus they are bundled in theme extension archives.
-Whenever themes are distributed, they are thus distributed in form of an FlorisBoard theme extensions.
+Whenever themes are distributed, they are thus distributed in form of a FlorisBoard theme extensions.

 This page describes the basics on how to install theme extensions, as well as how to create new theme extensions from